 The Common Sense Media website is a great resource examining current TV, films and games - billing itself as reviewing what your kids are into (before they get into it).

 This charity provides online safety resources, advice and articles, including social media checklists.
 Click here for more information.

 Internet Watch Foundation

 The Internet Watch Foundation (IWF) works to stop the repeated victimisation of people abused in childhood, and helps to make the internet a safer place.

 Lucy Faithfull Foundation

 This is the only UK-wide charity dedicated solely to preventing child sexual abuse through their Stop It Now! helpline and campaign.
 Click here for more information.

 Safer Internet Day

-As part of the UK Safer Internet Centre, this is an website promoting Safer Internet Day, an event that takes place annually in February and celebrated and promoted at The West Molesey Centre.
+As part of the UK Safer Internet Centre, this website promotes Safer Internet Day, an annual event in February.

-This is a really informative website providing updated articles and information on latest in children’s technology.
+This is a really informative website providing updated articles and information on the latest developments in technology aimed at children.